inducer/lecture-tube/README.md

 [UVC](https://en.wikipedia.org/wiki/USB_video_device_class) camera capable of 1920p.

+I use guvcview on Linux to capture room video.
+I recommend the MKV ("Matroska") video container format.
+These considerations enter into this
+choice:

+* It supports files of arbitrary size.
+AVI (the other choice in guvcview) does not, and thus you get lots of little files that are fun to glue back together.

+* AVI only supports a frame rate, not an absolute presentation timestamp (unlike Matroska).
+That means your video is subject to fun clock drift.

+* Unlike AVI, the MKV support in guvcview is not crash-proof.
+If guvcview dies/crashes (it hasn't yet for me), it will take your video with it.

+See below (under "recovering from accidents") if you've already got AVI source material.

+Further settings in guvcview are important:

+* Make sure to choose your frame rate and audio sample rate so that one is an integer multiple of the other.
+Otherwise you may get clock drift that's a pain to recover from if you want to synchronize with the screen capture.
+(Again, see 'recovering from accidents' below.)

+* Use MJPEG as the video format.
+That's what comes out of the camera.
+If you're capturing in 1920p (you should), even my somewhat beefy Sandy Bridge laptop can't transcode to anything in real time, not even lowly MPEG2.

+* Audio format doesn't really matter.
+You might as well save some space and use MP3.
+(Your audio is pretty poor anyhow, unless you're using a fancy mic.)

-I use guvcview on Linux for lecture recording to capture AVI encapsulated MJPEG (video) and MP3 (audio).
-Careful: don't use the MKV/Matroska container format in guvcview--it becomes unusable after a crash. (v1.5.3, 9/24/2012) At 1920p, you will get about 20GB of data for a two-hour lecture.
+At 1920p, you will get about 20GB of data for a two-hour lecture.

 guvcview lets you can manipulate exposure and focus as you're recording.
-It generally has tons of settings, and it can display a VU meter so you can verify that audio is being recorded.
+It generally has tons of settings, and it can display a VU meter so you can verify that plausible audio is being recorded.

 An alternative on Macs is [this Logitech program](http://www.logitech.com/en-us/435/6816?section=downloads&bit=&osid=9),